Flow Configuration

 breyta connections delete <connection-id>breyta secrets delete <secret-id>

-If any draft/live/installation profile still references the id, delete is blocked until wiring is moved/unset.
+If any draft, live, or installation target still references the id, delete is blocked until wiring is moved/unset.

 1. Declare Requires In The Flow